zforster/zakforster/content/posts/lambda-or-fargate/index.md

 draft = false
-title = "AWS Lambda or AWS Fargate: Comparing Serverless Compute Services" categories = ['AWS', 'Lambda', 'Fargate', 'Serverless']
+title = "AWS Lambda or AWS Fargate: Comparing Serverless Compute Services" categories = ['AWS', 'Lambda', 'Fargate', 'Serverless'] description = "Compare AWS Lambda and AWS Fargate.
+Two powerful serverless compute options from Amazon Web Services.
+Learn which is best for your use case based on performance, scalability, cost, and configuration flexibility."
 +++

 All applications require a layer of compute in order to process, transform and store data.
 The means by which compute is provisioned has evolved over time; before the advent of cloud computing, it was necessary to acquire physical server infrastructure, and run applications directly on those machines, a method known as **running on-premise**.